Knox Presbyterian Church (Oakville, Ontario)

 Knox Presbyterian Church, Oakville is a Presbyterian Church in Canada congregation, and located at 89 Dunn Street at Lakeshore Road (Highway 2) in downtown Oakville, Ontario, Canada.

 Overview

-Started in 1833 by Americans and Scottish Presbyterians.

-In 1837, Americans departed with 1837 Rebellion; Church of Scotland took over until 1844.
-In 1844, went to Free Church of Scotland.

-James Nisbet became first settled minister since 1842; he remained until 1862, when he was appointed a missionary, first to the Red River Colony, and later to Prince Albert, Saskatchewan.
+The church was created in 1833 by Americans and Scottish Presbyterians.
+After the 1837 Rebellion the influence of the American church faded and was replaced by the rise of the Scotch Kirk (Free Church of Scotland) and the Church of Scotland took over until 1844.
+James Nisbet became the first settled minister and remained until 1862, when he was appointed as a missionary, first to the Red River Colony, and later to Prince Albert, Saskatchewan.
 From 1844 to 1883, it was linked with Knox Church "Sixteen", whose building was upstream at Dundas Street.
 The congregation voted to remain Presbyterian in 1925.

 Name

 Originally named Oakville Presbyterian Church, or The Presbyterian Church, Oakville.
 In 1888 the building was renamed Knox after John Knox.

 History

 Knox Presbyterian Church Oakville began with a simple service in 1833 attended by 11 worshippers in a wooden frame building on the east bank of the 16 Mile Creek.
 The settlement, on land surrendered by the Mississauga Indians, was in the midst of the last great virgin forest remaining between York and Hamilton Bay.
 Early services in the pioneer shipbuilding port, with its nearby stands of highly prized white oak trees, were held in such places as a cabinet maker's shop.
 This led in 1850 to the building of a white framed church on William Street.

 The current red-brick Gothic style building was dedicated May 20, 1888.
 It replaced the old frame church, called Oakville Presbyterian Church.
 The new church had taken a year to build and cost $16,000, a huge amount in those days.
 To build it, 60 members of the congregation signed a promissory note and the church purchased the White Oak Hotel at the corner of Dunn Street and Colborne Street, later to become Lakeshore Road.
-The hotel had once been a wild drinking place called O'Reilly's Tavern.
-A later owner took to keeping a live bear chained up to amuse customers.
-But Oakville residents voted the town dry in 1881 and by 1887 the owner was willing to sell it to the Presbyterians for $1,600.
+The hotel had once been a wild drinking place called O'Reilly's Tavern and a later owner took to keeping a live bear chained up to amuse customers; Oakville residents voted the town dry in 1881 and by 1887 the owner was willing to sell it to the Presbyterians for $1,600.
 The old hotel was cut into three sections and moved off the site - one section is still downtown today at 152 Lakeshore Road.
 A church bell was installed several years later - the exact date is in dispute - cast in New York State.
 By 1894, a "pedal organ" had been approved, to the consternation of the more conservative members of the church who regarded it as "the devil's instrument."